 Taking place since 1660, the famous Changing the Guard ceremony sees the handover of duties between two groups of castle guards, dressed in red jackets and bearskin caps.
 Today, it usually takes place at 11:00 on Tuesdays, Thursdays, and Saturdays, although the schedule can change so check dates and times beforehand.

 The Royal Collection is another must-see during your trip.
-Wander through rooms built in the 17th century to house some of the Royal Family’s most precious treasures, including precious porcelain, furniture, paintings, coats of arms and beautiful sculptures.
-Children and adults alike will also delight in the colourful ‘pantomime pictures’ painted by a teenage evacuee to decorate the Waterloo Chamber at the start of WW2.
+Wander through rooms built in the 17th century to house some of the most precious royal treasures, including porcelain, furniture, paintings and beautiful sculptures.

-Tours are included in the ticket price, and you can get free readmission for up to a year when you convert your day ticket into an annual pass.
+You can get free readmission for up to a year when you convert your day ticket into a 1-Year Pass.

-As well as regular tours, Windsor Castle hosts a number of special events throughout the year.
+Windsor Castle hosts a number of special events throughout the year.
 In the past, these have included majestic Christmas celebrations and the Royal Windsor Horse Show.
-For an up-to-date list of the Windsor Castle events, you can find out What’s On from the Royal Collection Trust.
+For an up-to-date list of the Windsor Castle events, you can find out What’s On from Royal Collection Trust.

 There are loads of things to see and do just outside the royal grounds.
 Stretch your legs after your castle tour with a walk through the beautiful greenery of Windsor Great Park, where you’ll spot plenty of deer and stunning views of Windsor.
 When you’re all tired out, rest up at the Theatre Royal Windsor.
 Located just outside the walls of the castle, you can enjoy the best of British theatre before it hits the West End.